 - Wobbly gait (ataxia)

-Proprioception is the sense of one’s own self, for example, if you have an itch on your ear, you can scratch it without looking, or touch the tip of your nose with your eyes closed.
-There is a decline in this ability in people who are intoxicated.
+Proprioception is the sense of one’s self, for example, if you have an itch on your ear, you can scratch it without looking, or touch the tip of your nose with your eyes closed.
+There is a decline in this ability in intoxicated people.
 Cats with central vestibular disease display the following symptoms:

 - Abnormal mental status